Innovation fuels the technology industry, making it a natural fit for R&D tax credits.

 As the breadth and depth of the start-up ecosystem in the United States has grown, the number of companies that could benefit from tax policy favoring continued investment in start-ups has also increased.
 However, improperly calculating and claiming R&D credits can have consequences in the form of penalties and fines.

 But first, what is the R&D tax credit?

 The R&D tax credit is a dollar-for-dollar tax savings that directly reduces a company’s tax liability.
-If the federal R&D credit can’t be used immediately or completely, any unused credit can be carried forward for up to 20 years.
+There’s no expense or credit limit a company can claim each year.
+If the company can’t use the R&D credit immediately or completely, they can generally carry them over to prior or future years.

-In addition, previously filed tax returns can typically be amended for up to three years to claim the federal R&D credit retrospectively, providing an avenue to recoup previously paid taxes.
-New or small business may also be eligible to apply the R&D tax credit against their payroll tax for up to five years.
+In addition, a company can typically amend previously filed tax returns to claim the R&D credit retrospectively, providing an avenue to recoup previously paid taxes.
+New companies may also be eligible to apply the R&D tax credit against their payroll tax during their start-up years.

 To help break down this complex topic, here’s a list of common questions technology companies often ask about the R&D credit.

 How Much Can a Company Save with R&D Tax Credits?